xinjuezou-whi/whi_imu/README.md

     with_temperature: false
 ```

-There are three major parts need your attention:
+There are three major parts that need your attention:
 The first is to configure the frame ID to meet your TF tree:
 - frame_id: the frame ID of the IMU in your TF tree